Skip to content

 }

-# Pass sources as tuple
+# Pass both sources as a tuple

-targets, _ = mapper.execute_mapping(
+targets = mapper.execute_mapping(

 script,